Vertical Divider

 (Genesis 1:2-31; Job 38:4-7; Isaiah 24:4-6; Jeremiah 33:19-26)

 Bible scholars have often presumed that the first three chapters of the book of Genesis contain evidence of both an “Edenic Covenant” and an “Adamic Covenant.”
-(Genesis 1:28-30; 2:15-17; 3:14-19) Nevertheless, the early chapters of Genesis do not include the essential elements of either covenant.
-Contextually, it is clear that the first three chapters of Genesis contain the essential elements of only one covenant.
+(Genesis 1:28-30; 2:15-17; 3:14-19) In reality, however, neither covenant can be verified from the early chapters of Genesis.
+The essential elements of either an “Edenic” or “Adamic” covenant are nonexistent.
+Contextually, it is clear the first three chapters of Genesis contain the essential elements of only one covenant.
 Some have chosen to call it the Creation Covenant.
 However, both the context and covenantal elements revealed in Genesis do not support a creation covenant any more than an Edenic or Adamic covenant.
 Instead, the covenant described in early Genesis should more aptly be called the Renovation Covenant.
 (Genesis 1:2b-2:25) Original Creation “In the beginning,” God created the original, eternal heavens and earth to exist within His kingdom.
 (Genesis 1:1) It served as a habitat for holy angelic beings.
 They were provided with the freedom to choose whether to remain in a holy state of submission to His authority.
-Thus, angelic perseverance on the original, eternal earth was not predicated on fulfilling the commands of law but free choice.
+Thus, angelic perseverance on the original, eternal earth was not predicated on obedience to the commands of law but freedom of choice.
 Rebellion and Chaos Despite their privileged position in the kingdom, a large number of angelic beings chose to rebel against God.
-His justice demanded judgment.
-It led to their banishment from His kingdom (the realm of His authority).
-The outcome of the angelic rebellion and ensuing judgment was catastrophic.
-Removed from the presence of the living (zoe) God, the angels were separated from divine life (zoe), the highest form of life (zoe).
-As a result, they experienced spiritual death and thus, organic degeneration.
-The separation of the angels from God and His kingdom affected much more than the rebellious angels.
+His justice demanded judgment and consequently, their banishment from His kingdom (the realm of His authority).
+The rebellion and ensuing judgment was catastrophic for the angels.
+Removed from the presence of the living (zoe) God, they were separated from divine life (zoe), the highest form of life (zoe).
+As a result, they experienced spiritual death and consequently, organic degeneration.
+The rebellion of the angels affected had an impact on more than just their own life status.
 It also had a devastating impact on their habitat.
 The original heavens and earth were transformed into a chaotic state of ruin, emptiness, and darkness.
 (Genesis 1:2) |

 Vertical Divider